iamkahvi/iamkahvi.github.io/_posts/2017-07-20-on-the-stock-market.md

 **_this post is incomplete_**

 <br>
-After spending 18 years of my life idolizing rich investement bankers on Wall Street, I have come to a brutal realization:<br>
+After spending 18 years of my life idolizing rich investment bankers on Wall Street, I have come to a brutal realization:<br>
 <br>

 - **Most investing is gambling.**<br><br>